D'Youville's clinics, labs and facilities support areas ranging from chemistry and computer science to chiropractic.

 The nutrition and dietetics lab is a fully-functional institutional kitchen.
 In addition, a full complement of home-use equipment is found in the lab, including an induction range.
 All food-related courses incorporate activities and instruction in the lab to enhance the learning experience.
 In the Food Science course, food experiments are conducted.
 In the Food and Culture course, food items from cultural groups around the world are prepared and sampled.
 In the Quantity Foods course, large quantities of food items are prepared.
 This course culminates in the preparation of meals for low income community groups.

-The nutrition and dietetics lab is also available for use by the Student Dietetics Association, other nutrition and dietetics student groups, and campus offices for food-related events, fund-raisers, and more.
+The nutrition and dietetics lab is also available for use by the Student Academy of Nutrition and Dietetics, other nutrition and dietetics student groups, and campus offices for food-related events, fund-raisers, and more.

 Institutional equipment in the nutrition and dietetics lab includes: